Mirro Aluminum Company

-Mirro is an American cookware brand owned by the French consortium Groupe SEB, a world's largest cookware manufacturer, through its Colombian subsidiary IMUSA.
+Mirro is an American cookware brand owned by the French consortium Groupe SEB, the world's largest cookware manufacturer, through its Colombian subsidiary IMUSA.
 Between 1909 and 2003, it was an American company specialising in aluminium cookware called Mirro Aluminum Company, based in Manitowoc, Wisconsin.

 History

 Founding - 1940

 The roots of the company can be traced to the founding of three companies: the Aluminum Manufacturing Company founded by Joseph Koenig in Two Rivers, Wisconsin, in 1895;

 the Manitowoc Aluminum Novelty Company, founded in neighboring Manitowoc, Wisconsin, by Henry Vits in 1898; and the New Jersey Aluminum Company founded in 1890 in Newark, New Jersey.
 In 1909, the three companies merged, and the resulting company was renamed the Aluminum Goods Manufacturing Company.
 It was headquartered in Manitowoc and headed by Vits as president and Koenig as vice president.
 In 1910, in a $200,000 deal between George Vits and the eastern capitalists, all offices and manufacturing were moved to Manitowoc.

 The company received its first government contract in 1911, winning an $80,000 contract to build aluminum canteens developed by Joseph Koenig for the army.
 Koening filed for a patent in April 1911 and was granted patent US1062716 in May 1913.

 By 1914, the company reported that its employment was over 400 and building space had grown to almost 90,000 sq ft.
 In 1915 the company acquired the facilities of the Standard Aluminum Company, another manufacturer in Two Rivers.
 For the next two years the company concentrated on the production of cooking utensils.
 The Mirro brand was introduced in 1917.

 The company continued to grow and by 1920 had increased its capital to $12,000,000.